mitin001/blog/2025/09/25/wikipedians-discuss-simple-summaries.md

 > They want to dump this trash on multiple wikis, despite the fact that everyone who speaks languages other than English and English knows how much worse the experience in another language is, compared to English.

+It will also degrade's Wikipedia reputation as a reliable source of high-quality information.

+> Any use of AI to generate user-visitor content will torpedo Wikipedia's current reputation as the last bastion of actual facts on the internet.

+It will go against Wikipedia's premise, which is that humans have labored over the content presented to the reader, from phrasing to following notability guidelines to fact checking.
+Once Wikipedia is contaminated with AI, then all of this can be effectively thrown out.
+Everything AI touches must include a disclaimer urging people to no longer trust the text.
+Just think of what an AI-tainted Wikipedia will look like.

+> Every page has a disclaimer saying that our content is not guaranteed to be valid and so an assertion of validity would be sending a mixed message.

+Not to mention that the volunteers that have worked tirelessly to make Wikipedia what it was before AI don't want to be associated with AI.

+> It is generative AI material being presented to a reader under our name, and that is a line we should not cross.

 Wikipedians also ask the foundation whether its decision-makers realize that the volunteers will leave if that's how they want to fill their volunteer hours.

 > You think people are lining up to check the work of an AI model?
 Especially when summarizing complicated technical topics most people don't even understand?

+No one wants to be harnessed to the machine.
+No one wants to be a reverse-centaur.
+But the WMF didn't stop to consider this.

+> It shows a real lack of understanding about en-wiki's needs and priorities to propose inventing a new task for admins to deal with, let alone one so spirit-killing as AI cleanup.

 With the push for AI, the WMF is showing that it is intent on creating unnecessary problems for Wikipedians.

 > They're generating a huge and completely unnecessary cleanup problem for volunteers to handle.

-> Every article on Wikipedia has a WP:LEDE which summarizes the article.
-We do not need another summary to summarize that summary above the summary.
-This is a solution looking for a problem.

-> Any use of AI to generate user-visitor content will torpedo Wikipedia's current reputation as the last bastion of actual facts on the internet.

-> This cannot be treated as "just" a test.
-Wikipedia will become the "main character" of social media for a day, as a villain.
-Thousands of people will hear about the feature, not examine it for themselves, conclude that Wikipedia doesn't care about fact-checking any more, and never learn that the test ended.
+The WMF is showing that even a community of volunteers is not safe from the AI takeover.

+> We are not paid, obviously, but if this is implemented over the objection of the community, the Foundation would effectively be signalling intent for Wikipedia to become one more publication that has fired their editors, in part or in whole, in order to put out AI slop.

+The WMF wants to repurpose the volunteers maintaining Wikipedia to training AI for free.

 > Think of the poor multi-billion dollar AI company who now has to pay up to 2 dollars an hour for people to correct the output of their model!
 They really deserve our help, for free.

-> It shows a real lack of understanding about en-wiki's needs and priorities to propose inventing a new task for admins to deal with, let alone one so spirit-killing as AI cleanup.
+The WMF has no right to demand this of the volunteers that have built up Wikipedia from the ground up.
+And if the foundation turns around and says that the volunteers don't have to check the AI outputs but show them anyway, that's worse.
+That's leaving it up to the reader to decide what is true or not.
+That's how society's biases become entrenched into algorithms.

 > When other LLMs ask for thumbs up/down feedback, they are assessing whether you liked the response, not whether you double-checked its accuracy.
 To implement that here will train models to reinforce reader preconceptions, rather than accurately summarize our articles.

+Wikipedia should not be the place where AI models are being fed biased decisions in a frictionless way.
+Wikipedia exists to enable people to do the due diligence to find their way to the truth.

+> Don't ruin our reputation by falling victim to the craze for dumbing down everything to the lowest possible attention span - and then add insult to injury by doing it with generative AI.

+The WMF began with the desire to push AI into Wikipedia and then thought up ways where this could fit.

+> This looks a bit like starting with the desire to integrate AI, and then working backward to find a place to fit it in.

+Except, AI doesn't fit into article summaries.

+> Every article on Wikipedia has a WP:LEDE which summarizes the article.
+We do not need another summary to summarize that summary above the summary.
+This is a solution looking for a problem.

+AI doesn't fit anywhere on Wikipedia.

 > In a world where Wikipedia is one of the only respected bastions against hallucinated bullshit information by LLMs, our response is to implement them onto the project?

-> We are not paid, obviously, but if this is implemented over the objection of the community, the Foundation would effectively be signalling intent for Wikipedia to become one more publication that has fired their editors, in part or in whole, in order to put out AI slop.
+Let's not cram AI into it.

 > It sends the wrong signal to the users (namely that Wikipedia became enshittified).

+Let's not enshittify Wikipedia.

 > Let's keep Wikipedia AI-free – that's a strength, not a weakness.

-> It is generative AI material being presented to a reader under our name, and that is a line we should not cross.

-> Don't ruin our reputation by falling victim to the craze for dumbing down everything to the lowest possible attention span - and then add insult to injury by doing it with generative AI.

-> Every page has a disclaimer saying that our content is not guaranteed to be valid and so an assertion of validity would be sending a mixed message.
+## Does AI make someone more efficient?

+It depends on what they're doing with it.
+If they use it to try to get quality information, then absolutely not.

 > To properly evaluate what an AI writes takes a lot of brainpower.
 In my opinion it takes the same or more brainpower as just reading the sources/article yourself and writing it without AI.

-> Even just for the shady way that training data is used without permission (and in completely non-transparent way), LLMs should never be used in Wikipedia.

-> This looks a bit like starting with the desire to integrate AI, and then working backward to find a place to fit it in.

-> LLMs are nothing but unethical, mindless plagiarism-machines built with the stolen work of actual humans.
-Keep this techbro bubble out of Wikipedia.

 ## Why is the AI trend still not dead?